To fling my arms wide

 I propose the creation of a Black nation-state in the American southeast.
 Four years ago, Ta-Nehisi Coates published “The Case for Reparations” wherein he used simple, clear facts to demonstrate the need for reparations for slavery and Jim Crow.
 This article is what opened the door to Black separatism in my mind.
 I realized that whatever form reparations would take, be it personal compensation, free college, a Marshall plan for Black America, massive payments to Black run organizations like civil rights groups and Black colleges, tax-exemption for the next 250 years etc., so long as the White nation retained its control over us, whatever it gave to us would be taken back.
 Any model of Black liberation which depends on the sincere good-will of a society which has always been White supremacist will always be still-born.
 Were we to be given reparations in any form, this would inevitably lead, as superficial “progress” always has, to a White backlash, perhaps murderously silent; which would leave us in fundamentally the same position, only now, another rhetorical jab will be open to White supremacists “See, we gave them reparations and they still couldn’t get themselves together.”

 I therefore seek reparation in the form of 600,000 square miles in the American Southeast.
 I seek the states of North Carolina, South Carolina, Georgia, Alabama, Louisiana and Mississippi for this purpose.
 I have settled on this quantity because with a population of 40-60 million, this would give us a population density commensurate with the US.
 I also demand 20 trillion dollars, payable in 1 trillion dollar increments as financial restitution, which would allow us to maintain and fund for 20 years a government with per capita outlays equivalent to the US government without having to tax our citizens.
-I do not propose an ethno-state, I believe it is crucial that such a state be established on anti-racist/ant-racialist grounds, which means we need not exclude those who are not Black, rather, while its founding population will be predominantly Black American, it will go forward as an open society rooted in the basic belief that absent a political culture rooted in subjugation, racism and racial capitalism; and with the presence of an ideology rooted in the dignity of the human personality, there is no reason that people of all colors cannot live together.
-I intend to lay out these principles further in a subsequent essay which is coming soon.
+I do not propose an ethno-state, I believe it is crucial that such a state be established on anti-racist/anti-racialist grounds, which means we need not exclude those who are not Black, rather, while its founding population will be predominantly Black American, it will go forward as an open society rooted in the basic belief that absent a political culture rooted in subjugation, racism and racial capitalism; and with the presence of an ideology rooted in the dignity of the human personality, there is no reason that people of all colors cannot live together.
+I intend to lay out these principles further in a subsequent essay.
 I should make something else clear, this is not a short term solution, we will not see this in our lifetimes or in our children’s’ lifetimes.
 It will probably take at least 100 years to achieve this.
 This is no demerit, it took 100 years to slay Jim Crow and 250 years to end slavery, but, throughout that time, we had a goal which organized our efforts in creative, compelling ways.
 The purpose of this series of essays is to lay out how we can give ourselves a new purpose.
 In my second essay I will layout how we can make this homeland a reality, in my third and final one I will offer a political manifesto explaining on what intellectual principles such a state should be founded.
 (If you follow me on wordpress you’ll get an email when I publish them.)

 As for now, let the words of our ancestors suffice for a closing: “Walk together children, don’t you get weary.
 There’s a great camp meeting in the promised land.”